Rsgm/Hakd/README.md

 Hakd
 ====
-Hakd is game about hacking, with a realistic, simulated, and procedurally generated internet.
+Hakd is semi rogue-like game about hacking, with a realistic, simulated, and procedurally generated internet.

 about
 =====